Page 2

 Rear Tray Replacement Decking

-The cargo style has a plywood tray, with the last 1/3 covered with aluminium checkerplate.
+The cargo style of vehicle has a plywood tray, with the last 1/3 covered with aluminium checkerplate.
 Its highly likely that there will be portions rotted on most vehicles of this vintage.
-I found quite a few rot patches under the aluminium, and around the shipping container pins.
-I had previously cut the rot out, except for that under the checkerplate.
-Where the plywood sits on the headboard tray wall (3rd photo) water is trapped, and there was rust starting.
-Luckily I was able to catch it in time.

-Thermo-lite Board: I then looked at Thermo-lite Board, as it was recommended by Facebook forum members.
-Its expensive because the sheet sizes mean there is a fair bit of wastage and because it had to ship from Queensland.
-But its the perfect strong no-rot material and at 19mm thick, its the perfect replacement thickness.
+Thermo-lite Board was the best replacement product: Its expensive because the sheet sizes mean there is a fair bit of wastage but its the perfect strong no-rot material and at 19mm thick, its the perfect replacement thickness.
 Last 3 photos show it fitted to front half of tray frame.
 I used countersink stainless steel M8 bolts to secure it (using same existing mounting holes).
 CAUTION: Its packed with glass fibre, and you will need to wear a dusk mask against the dust when cutting/drilling it.
 The dust is very electrostatic, and will stick to everything in sight (including your clothes, your lungs and skin).

 Engine Belts (AVX13 Notched Vee belt)